Desho-1/OraAutomate/InitializePatch_ReadMe.txt

 - Move all required source files (patche sources, etc.) into the BASE_DIR.

-- Ensure the script is executed with the following input parameters:
+- Ensure the scripts are executable, you should expect the following input parameters:

 # BASE_DIR – The main working directory containing all sources.